bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 This is what I said earlier about we need to clean up and educate within our own Bitcoin Twitter house before we try it.
 You know we got people who are side hard money Bitcoiners in the profile who say there's Why is there anybody working on Bitcoin?
 Right.
-So I think we we got education to do.
+So I think we got education to do.

 NVK: 01:40:49

 No, but for example, you know, it would be very easy to sell stuff like, for example, encrypted communication between nodes with a white listing.
-Right.
 So they're like you have like pub keys that you share with each other.
-And now you're like actually preventing spam.
+And now you're actually preventing spam.
 So there's like a bunch of stuff you can do there.
-Right.
-Like there is things that you can do because those things don't feel like you're messing people's money.
+There are things that you can do because those things don't feel like you're messing with people's money.
-Right.
 Even though you are creating slightly different dynamics in a way.
 So like, you know, there is a narrative, a narrative issue.